The algebraic difference of two random Cantor sets: The Larsson family: The proof of the [15] Main Lemma The proof of the Main Lemma

-Now take any $x\in[-K,K]$.
-Since $K<\frac18$, it follows that with a positive probability, denoted $p_{2,4}$, in the first generation the squares $Q_2$ and $Q_4$---with types $x_2$ and $x_4$ from a subinterval of $[-K,K]$---will be present.
-But by the above, these two squares will, independently of each other and with probability at least $r/4$, generate more than $\delta \rho^n$ squares with type in $[0,K]$, respectively $[-K,0]$ in generation $n+1$.
-Thus for all $x\in [-K,K]$, and $n>N$
+Now, take any $x\in[-K,K]$.
+Since $K<\frac18$, it follows that with a positive probability denoted by $p_{2,4}$, in the first generation, the squares $Q_2$ and $Q_4$---with respective types $x_2$ and $x_4$ from a subinterval of $[-K,K]$---will be present.
+But, by the above, these two squares will, independently of each other and with probability at least $r/4$, generate more than $\delta\rho^n$ squares with type in $[0,K]$ (resp. $[-K,0]$) in generation $n+1$.
+Thus, for all $x\in[-K,K]$ and $n>N,$